Google Maps Link- https://email@example.com,-76.1482798,14.5z

 698 Stafford Rd, Havre De Grace, MD 21078

 We started at the Rock Run gristmill.
 This amazingly preserved mill still operates on the weekends in the summer.
 Here at the intersection of Rock Run road and Stafford road, is the heart of this visit.
 The gristmill was constructed by John Stump in 1798.
-This was one of several mills constructed by stump in the neighboring counties.
+This was one of several mills constructed by Stump in the neighboring counties.
 Stump managed the mill up to the time of his death in 1816.
 At this time, it was in the hands of Stump’s son in-law, Dr. John Archer.
-The mill changed hand several times in the coming years.
+The mill changed hands several times in the coming years.
 1904 John Macklem took ownership, and in 1929 Wilford Wilkinson became the owner.
-1960 saw ownership of the mill transferred to the Maryland Department of Parks & Forests.
+1960 saw ownership transferred to the Maryland Department of Parks & Forests.
 The mill was restored and opened to the public by 1965.

 An interesting feature of the mill is the way the water-wheel is fed.
 The conventional way is to have the water supplied by a dammed creek, stream or rivers flow.
 The power (and speed) of the wheel was dependent on the flow of the water at the time.
 Although the mill is located on the river bank, the Susquehanna does not run the mill.
 At this site, the Rock Run Creek is dammed around 300 yards away.
 There is a gate at the dam to divert the water flow to a dry earthen raceway.
 This flow through the forest, and past the Carter/Archer house and is then piped across the road to the 12- ton waterwheel and its 84 buckets.
 This would make the mill consistently operable in most conditions.
 The mill also housed the post office from 1827 to 1856.